 Lassonde School of Engineering, Tier 2 Canada Research Chair in Engineering

 You will have a strong dedication to research and teaching, a PhD in a field directly related to programs offered by one of our departments, and a minimum of three years of research or academic experience following completion of your doctoral degree.
 You will be appointed to a Department(s) which most closely reflects your experience.
 You have a record of excellence in scholarly research evidenced by publications that positions you as an established or emerging leader in your field.
-Preference will be given to candidates with a prior faculty appointment, or equivalent qualifications, and a track record including a funded research program.
+Preference will be given to candidates with a prior faculty appointment, or equivalent qualifications, and a track record of independent research including peer reviewed research funding.
 You will demonstrate excellence, or promise of excellence, in graduate teaching and supervision and be eligible for prompt appointment to the Faculty of Graduate Studies.
-The successful candidate shall also demonstrate commitment to the engineering profession by being licensed as a Professional Engineer in the province of Ontario or by becoming licensed soon after appointment.
+The successful candidate shall also demonstrate commitment to the engineering profession by being licenced as a Professional Engineer in the province of Ontario or by becoming licenced soon after appointment.

 The Canada Research Chairs (CRC) program seeks to attract outstanding researchers for careers at Canadian universities.
 Tier 2 Chairs are intended for exceptional emerging scholars (i.e., who, at the time of nomination, are within 10 years of attaining their highest degree, with consideration for career breaks) who have the acknowledged potential to lead their field of research.
 Appointment to a Tier 2 Chair is for five years, is renewable once, and comes with enhanced research support, access to infrastructure funding and other support from the program directly and from the university.
 Applicants who are more than 10 years from their highest degree (and where career breaks exist, including maternity leave, extended sick leave, clinical training, etc.) may have their eligibility for a Tier 2 Canada Research Chair assessed through the program’s Tier 2 justification process.
 Please see the CRC website (http://www.chairs-chaires.gc.ca/) for further eligibility details.